markymark5127/AiSocialMediaManager/README.md

 * **Meme + Video Generator** – turns trending AI meme formats into short captioned videos.
 * **Multi‑Platform Scheduler** – generates AI posts for Twitter, Facebook, Instagram, and TikTok when triggered.
 * **Topic & Image Sources** – place text prompts in `topics.txt` and seed images in the `images/` folder.
 One topic and image are selected at random for each post.
+* **Daily Twitter Bot** – once a day generates a tweet with hashtags and an AI image using a random topic and seed picture.

 The automation is designed to run on free tiers such as GitHub Actions.